How To Check SBA Loan Status

 Want to check your SBA loan status?
 Your business probably has a lot riding on your SBA loan, so it’s natural to have some concern about your loan’s approval status if some time has passed since you applied.

 Or perhaps you were already approved for an SBA loan and want to know when your loan will be funded.
-Existing SBA borrowers might also be wondering if their loan has been forgiven (in the case of PPP loans), or if the loan has gone into default due to missed payments (let’s hope not!).
+Existing SBA borrowers might also be wondering if their loan has gone into default due to missed payments.

 There are a few ways to check on the status of your SBA loan, but it depends on the type of SBA loan you applied for.